 Semen is a combination of fluids and sperms generated by the male reproductive system.
 Generally, semen is a thick, viscous whitish liquid.
 Certain body conditions can change the colour, smell, consistency of the semen and it can look more watery.
 Watery semen can be due to temporary conditions in a healthy and fertile man but if the semen is watery every time, that leads to infertility and you must see your sexologist as soon as possible.

 Watery semen is a case when there is very little to no sperms.
 So, what actually causes this condition?

-- Varicocele – A condition where the veins in the scrotum swell.
+- Varicocele – Varicocele is a condition where the veins in the scrotum swell.
 A treatable medical condition that is surely treatable by a good andrologist.
 Varicocele can cause infertility.

-- Infection – Few sexually transmitted infections such as Gonorrhea can infect the male genitals and cause inflammation of the reproductive organs (Epididymitis) resulting in non-production of enough sperms.
+- Infection – Few sexually transmitted infections such as Gonorrhoea can infect the male genitals and cause inflammation of the reproductive organs (Epididymitis) resulting in non-production of enough sperms.

-- Tumors – Non cancerous or cancerous tumors in testicles affect the production of sperms
+- Tumours – Non cancerous or cancerous tumours in testicles affect the production of sperms

 - Imbalance in hormones – Hormones produced by pituitary gland and hormones produced in testicles are responsible for the production of sperms.
 Chance in the hormone levels causes changes in sperm production.

-- Retrograde Ejaculation – A condition where the sperm is released into the bladder instead of ejaculating out of the penis.
+- Retrograde Ejaculation – Retrograde Ejaculation is a condition where the sperm is released into the bladder instead of ejaculating out of the penis.

 - Injury to the sperm and semen carrying tubes can also lead to watery semen.